 17. Religion Supplments Science

-Towards the end of the book Seligman shares a few personal experiences that changed his mind and opened his eyes towards religion.
+Towards the end of the book, Seligman shares a few personal experiences that changed his mind and opened his eyes toward religion.

 Religion and science are opposed but only in the same sense in which my thumb and forefinger are opposed—and between the two, one can grasp everything.”

 18. Psychotherapy works with depression, but it doesn’t get funded